-As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
-The agreement provides for the University to receive interest from the counterparty at 70 percent of one-month LIBOR plus 2.10 percent and to pay interest to the counterparty at a fixed rate of 4.15 percent on the outstanding loan balance.
-Under the agreement, the University pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.

-The swap terminates July 1, 2017.
-At June 30, 2016 and 2015, the fair value of the swap agreement was a liability of approximately \$245,000 and \$429,000, respectively.
+On September 27, 2016, the University entered into a forward interest rate swap agreement that provides for the University to receive interest from the counterparty at 70 percent of one-month LIBOR plus 1.90 percent and to pay interest to the counterparty at the fixed rate of 3.03 percent on the outstanding loan balance, effective July 1, 2017.
+The swap terminates on October 1, 2026.
+At June 30, 2017, the fair value of the swap agreement was an asset of approximately \$290,000.

 (C) Tranche A-The agreement dated May 20, 2014, and maturing May 2035 relates to the renovation and construction of the Student Center.
 Interest is payable monthly with principal payments monthly beginning January 2020.
-The bond agreement has a variable interest rate indexed to 75 percent of one month LIBOR plus 2.00 percent which is reset monthly (2.34 percent as of June 30, 2016).
+The bond agreement has a variable interest rate indexed to 75 percent of one month LIBOR plus 2.00 percent which is reset monthly (2.79 percent as of June 30, 2017).
 The variable rate formula may be adjusted beginning October 1, 2022.
-At both June 30, 2016 and 2015, the outstanding balance on this tranche was \$5,400,000.
+At both June 30, 2017 and 2016, the outstanding balance on this tranche was \$5,400,000.

 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
 The agreement was effective June 1, 2014, and provides for the University to receive interest from the counterparty at 75 percent of one-month LIBOR plus 2.00 percent and to pay interest to the counterparty at a fixed rate of 4.052 percent on the outstanding loan balance.
 Under the agreement, the University pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.
 The swap terminates October 1, 2022.
-At June 30, 2016 and 2015, the fair value of the swap agreement was a liability of approximately \$446,000 and \$214,000, respectively.
+At June 30, 2017 and 2016, the fair value of the swap agreement was a liability of approximately \$180,000 and \$446,000, respectively.

 Tranche B-Also as a part of the agreement the University has additional proceeds available for drawdown, maturing May 2021, with maximum borrowings of \$8,000,000 for the purpose of financing the renovation and construction of the Student Center.
 Interest is payable monthly commencing upon the drawdown of funds and principal is payable annually beginning in October 2016.
-The bond agreement has a variable interest rate indexed to 75 percent of one month LIBOR plus 2.00 percent which is reset monthly (2.34 percent as of June 30, 2016).
-At June 30, 2016 and 2015, the outstanding balance on this tranche was \$5,000,000 and \$4,953,693, respectively.
+The bond agreement has a variable interest rate indexed to 75 percent of one month LIBOR plus 2.00 percent which is reset monthly (2.79 percent as of June 30, 2017).
+At June 30, 2017 and 2016, the outstanding balance on this tranche was \$3,500,000 and \$5,000,000, respectively.

 (D) The agreement dated October 31, 2002, was amended on March 1, 2012, with the refunding and reissuance of outstanding bonds totaling \$2,924,672.
 The bond relates to the acquisition, construction, equipping and furnishing of a new student housing facility and related housing facility improvements including, but not limited to, parking and general improvements to the facilities and campus of the University.
-Interest and principal are payable monthly, the bond agreement has a variable interest rate indexed to 70 percent of one month LIBOR plus 2.10 percent which is reset monthly (2.42 percent as of June 30, 2016) and matures on October 15, 2022.
+Interest and principal are payable monthly, the bond agreement has a variable interest rate indexed to 70 percent of one month LIBOR plus 2.10 percent which is reset monthly (2.84 percent as of June 30, 2017), and matures on October 15, 2022.